Non-Perturbative Quantum Dynamical Decoupling: Non-perturbative Dynamical Control

-In this Letter, we present a novel, non-perturbative dynamical control theory, based on the exact subsystem stochastic master equations obtained from combining the Feshbach projection technique \cite{Gaspard,Wu09,JWYY} and the quantum state diffusion equation (QSD) \cite{Diosi1,Diosi2,Strunz}.
+Based on the exact quantum state diffusion equation \cite{Diosi1,Diosi2,Strunz}, we will perform theoretical analysis of the dynamical control theory beyond the perturbative dynamical control theories.
 Our approach employs the non-idealized pulses with finite widths $\Delta$, periods $\tau$ and finite pulse strengths $\Psi/\De$ as characteristic parameters.
-Surprisingly, we have found the threshold and efficient parameter regions where the fidelity and entanglement dynamics can be controlled.
-We show that the characteristic quantity for quantum control is the ratio between the pulse period $\tau$ and the width $\Delta$.
-The other parameters, such as pulse strength, do not play an essential role in this scheme \cite{Wu09}.
-Our results show that the parameters for idealized fast-strong pulses control ($\Delta$ and $\tau$ are effectively taken as zeros) occupy a very small portion of the parameter region in which efficient quantum control can be realized.
-In addition, we will show that the non-Markovian environment is crucial for the dynamical control of quantum coherence.
+Interestingly, we have found some efficient parameter regions where the quantum dynamics can be effectively controlled.
+It should be emphasized that the existence of the large parameter regions is purely due to the non-perturbative features of our approach.
+Moreover, we show that the characteristic quantity for quantum control is the ratio between the pulse period $\tau$ and the duration width $\Delta$.
+As such, the other pulse parameters, such as pulse strength, do not play a very essential role in this scheme \cite{Wu09}.
+Our results show that the parameters for idealized (or quasi-idealized) fast-strong pulses control ($\Delta$ is effectively taken as zeros) is a limiting case corresponding to a very small portion of the parameter region in which efficient quantum control can be realized.
+It will be shown that the control parameter regions for the non-perturbative approach impose much less severe constraints in implementing the dynamical control experimentally.
+In addition, we find that the non-Markovian environment is crucial for the dynamical control of quantum coherence.

-Our non-perturbative approach can accommodate generic system-bath couplings, structured baths and varied numbers of environmental modes ranging from one mode, two modes to infinite number of modes.
-Our results provide higher flexibility in the experimental implementation of the dynamical decoupling scheme since our scheme allows much larger parameter region.

-{\em Stochastic master equation for subsystem}--- We start with the exact QSD equation \cite{Diosi1,Diosi2,YDGS99,Wiseman3,Strunz-Yu2004,Yu2004,Jing} describing a quantum trajectory of an open quantum system $\psi_t$: